Horticulture

 Horticulture Plays an Important Role in the Lives of Our Students

-Horticultural and vocational skills are also developed at Boni-Bel Organic Farm, which is comprised of a two-acre organic garden, an orchard, a greenhouse and a Country Store.
-Supervised by a professional organic farmer and vocational coaching staff, the farm provides vocational training and therapeutic activities for Green Chimneys students while maintaining sustainable agricultural practices.
+Horticultural and other hands-on skills are also developed at Boni-Bel Organic Farm, which is comprised of a two-acre organic garden, an orchard, a greenhouse and a Country Store.
+Supervised by a professional organic farmer and coaching staff, the farm provides work-based learning and therapeutic activities for Green Chimneys students while maintaining sustainable agricultural practices.

 Students are involved with the day-to-day responsibilities of Boni-Bel and its retail operations, including a seasonal farm stand and the Country Store.
 Beekeeping, honey production, maple syrup production, small machinery operation and customer service skills development challenge the students all year long.
 During the spring, summer, and fall months, planting, maintenance and harvesting activities take place in all of the gardens.
 In winter, students are exposed to the scientific side of horticulture, such as plant anatomy and seed propagation in our greenhouses.